mavnn/mavnn.github.com/source/_posts/2015-05-06-ecumenical-apis.markdown

 functionally friendly way.

 This is not one of those blog posts.
-This is about making sure that your colleages who are consuming your shiny new code in an imperative language (generally C# in my case) don't threaten to defenistrate you.
+This is about making sure that your colleagues who are consuming your shiny new code in an imperative language (generally C# in my case) don't threaten to defenestrate you.

 At [15below](http://15below.com) we've recently had need in some of our services of taking a distributed lock between servers.
 There are many services available